CordetG/hw-rgbcal/README.md

 # rgbcal: RGB LED calibration tool

+Additional Contribution by
+Cordet Gula
+Embedded Rust
+Winter 2024

+Original Contribution by
 Bart Massey 2024

+## About

 This tool is designed to find out a decent frame rate and maximum RGB component values to produce a white-looking RGB